rvem/tezos-packaging/docs/baking.md

 package.
 However, by default, these services will start to bootstrap the node from scratch, which will take significant amount of time.

-The fastest way to bootstrap the node is to import a snapshot.
-Snapshots can be downloaded from https://snapshots.tulip.tools/#/ .
+### Setting up node data directory

 `tezos-node-<network>.service` has `/var/lib/tezos/node-<network>` as a data directory and `http://localhost:8732` as its RPC address by default.
 These parameters can be changed in the service configuration, which is located in `/lib/systemd/system/tezos-node-<network>.service`.
 Note, that if you've updated the `.service` file, you should reload systemctl daemon via running `sudo systemctl daemon-reload`.

+### Bootstrapping the node

+In order to run a baker locally, you'll need a fully-synced local `tezos-node`.

+The fastest way to bootstrap the node is to import a snapshot.
+Snapshots can be downloaded from https://snapshots.tulip.tools/#/ .

 All commands within the service are run under the `tezos` user.